-Non-Compete and Non-Solicitation clauses are quite common in employment contracts, but how often are they enforced?
-You may find yourself with a clause which appears to extend well-beyond when your employment ends, leaving you unable to find new work.
+Non-competition and non-solicitation clauses are quite common in employment contracts, but how often are they enforced?
+You may find yourself with a clause that appears to extend well beyond when your employment ends, leaving you unable to find new work.

 Thankfully, there are limits to which such clauses are permitted to extend.
 When these clauses are brought before the court, the court will determine their enforceability on the basis of reasonableness and the principles of contract law.